Vuttañhetaṁ bhagavatā vuttamarahatāti me sutaṁ:

 That one, meditative and |practicing continuously::diligent, persevering, consistent [sātatika]|,

-refined in vision and insight;
+refined in vision and insight,

-Delighting in the ending of grasping,
+delighting in the wearing away of grasping,

 Ayampi attho vutto bhagavatā, iti me sutanti.